-- Committing to fully implement the NYS P-TECH model, serving all students in the same common location beginning in 9th grade to assure that all students have a consistent, innovative program and college and career culture and all faculty have the opportunity to collaborate and focus on NYS P-TECH instructional and support services; - Forming a strong partnership, documented in a formal agreement, with the higher education and business/employer partners and any other community partners; - Recruiting academically at-risk and other under-represented students for enrollment; - Identifying potential school leaders who have demonstrated the ability to drive exceptional student outcomes; are dedicated to working with under-served students and their families; can provide the leadership skills essential for program success; and can integrate high school, college, and work-based learning experiences, and in cases where a new school leader is hired, working with the higher education and business/employer partners to select the school leader;
+- Committing to fully implement the NYS P-TECH model, serving all students in the same common location beginning in 9th grade to assure that all students have a consistent, innovative program and college and career culture and all faculty have the opportunity to collaborate and focus on NYS P-TECH instructional and support services; - Forming a strong partnership, documented in a formal agreement, with the higher education and business/employer partners and any other community partners; - Recruiting academically and/or economically at-risk and other under-represented students for enrollment; - Identifying potential school leaders who have demonstrated the ability to drive exceptional student outcomes; are dedicated to working with under-served students and their families; can provide the leadership skills essential for program success; and can integrate high school, college, and work-based learning experiences, and in cases where a new school leader is hired, working with the higher education and business/employer partners to select the school leader; - Working with higher education and business/employer partners to develop a seamless scope and sequence of courses that enable all students to earn an AAS degree within six years (at their own pace) and that includes workplace learning; - Establishing a college-going culture for all students that begins on the first day of 9th grade and continues throughout all 6 years of the program, engaging students in instruction on key "college knowledge", academic and personal behaviors such as time management; collaboration; problem-solving; leadership; study skills; communication; and tenacity.
+Credit-bearing college course work and tutoring should be introduced no later than the 10th grade. - Introducing the career and industry focus for all students beginning on the first day of 9th grade and continuing throughout the six years of the program by infusing workplace skills and industry content into academic courses and offering time in the school schedule and calendar for the full range of workplace learning, e.g. mentoring, workplace visits, job shadowing, internships, etc.;

-- Working with higher education and business/employer partners to develop a seamless scope and sequence of courses that enable all students to earn an AAS degree within six years (at their own pace) and that includes workplace learning; - Establishing a college-going culture for all students that begins on the first day of 9th grade and continues throughout all 6 years of the program, engaging students in instruction on key "college knowledge", academic and personal behaviors such as time management; collaboration; problem-solving; leadership; study skills; communication; and tenacity.
-Credit-bearing college course work and tutoring should be introduced no later than the 10th grade. - Introducing the career and industry focus for all students beginning on the first day of 9th grade and continuing throughout the six years of the program by infusing workplace skills and industry content into academic courses and offering time in the school schedule and calendar for the full range of workplace learning, e.g. mentoring, workplace visits, job shadowing, internships, etc; - Offering multiple pathways for students with varying levels of academic achievement in 8th grade to participate and complete the full six year program successfully; - Preparing students for college-level coursework, so remedial coursework at the post-secondary level is not necessary; - Providing relevant and ongoing professional development for the principal/school leader and all participating teachers, including support and frequent exchanges during the school year; and - Maximizing available funding streams (in addition to the State appropriation), such as federal School Improvement Grants and Perkins program funding, to support the needs of participating students.
-(Please note: Students participating in the P-TECH Program will NOT be eligible for TAP or Pell.)
+- Offering multiple pathways for students with varying levels of academic achievement in 8th grade to participate and complete the full six-year program successfully; - Preparing students for college-level coursework, so remedial coursework at the post-secondary level is not necessary; - Providing relevant and ongoing professional development for the principal/school leader and all participating teachers, including support and frequent exchanges during the school year; and - Maximizing available funding streams (in addition to the State appropriation), such as federal School Improvement Grants and Perkins program funding, to support the needs of participating students.
+(Please note: Students participating in the NYS P-TECH Program will NOT be eligible for TAP or Pell as they will remain on their high school registers for the full six years of the program [or until they complete the requirements for both the high school diploma and the AAS degree]).